Manikuntala Sen: Early life

-Manikuntala Sen was born in Barisal in what is now Bangladesh, an area known for the activities of the nationalist jatra playwright Mukunda Das.
+Manikuntala Sen was born in Barisal, in what is now Bangladesh, an area known for the activities of the nationalist jatra playwright Mukunda Das.
 Ashwini Kumar Dutta, a prominent nationalist leader and educationist, was a friend of the family and an early influence on her, as was Jagadish Chandra Mukhopadhyay, principal of Brajamohan College, then affiliated with the University of Calcutta, where Manikuntala Sen got her BA degree; Mukhopadhyay especially encouraged her to develop her mind.
-Sen met Gandhi when he visited Barishal in 1923, and was particularly impressed by the way he exhorted a group of prostitutes to work towards liberation.
+Sen met Gandhi when he visited Barisal in 1923, and was particularly impressed by the way he exhorted a group of prostitutes to work towards liberation.
 The family stopped wearing imported fabrics and patronised the Bangalakshmi Mills, owned and run by Indians and an icon of the nationalist movement.
-Barishal was then a hotbed of revolutionary politics, with the extremist Anushilan Samiti very active.
+Barisal was then a hotbed of revolutionary politics, with the extremist Anushilan Samiti very active.
 Sen took up teaching at a girls' school where she met Shantisudha Ghosh, a member of the Jugantar party, whose circle read and shared the writings of Marx and Lenin.
 Initially sceptical, Sen became more and more influenced by their ideas, even more so when she saw Shantisudha Ghosh taken in for questioning and harassed by the police.
 Sen persuaded her family to allow her to go to Calcutta to complete her studies and, she secretly hoped, to make contact with the Communist Party.

 Studenthood in Calcutta

 At that time Hindu bhadralok communities in Bengal were more liberal about sending their daughters long distances to study further; Sen found herself part of a group of young girls like herself living in the city for the first time.
 She stayed in a hostel and soon got over her initial awe at being in the big city.
 The conservatism and narrowmindedness of the established families she sometimes encountered rather disgusted her, and she also writes with remarkable frankness for her time about the harassment that she and her friends often faced from men.
-Through her friend Bimal Pratibha Devi she became acquainted with leaders of the Mahila Shakti Sangha and several prominent Congress women; this nurtured her nascent feminism and inspired her to think about the need for change in women's position in society.
+Through her friend Bimal Pratibha Devi, she became acquainted with leaders of the Mahila Shakti Sangha and several prominent Congress women; this nurtured her nascent feminism and inspired her to think about the need for change in women's position in society.
 She made contact with Soumyendranath Tagore's Revolutionary Communist Party of India.
-The 'real' Communist Party of India, part of the Third International was then underground, and after much searching she eventually discovered that its headquarters were in fact in Barishal.
+The 'real' Communist Party of India, part of the Third International, was then underground, and after much searching she eventually discovered that its headquarters were in fact in Barisal.